beatobongco/TIL/day_notes/2018-05-08_Interview_v4.md

 Attitude: _I fucking love X. I'm going to do great things in X one day._

-> Show me your favorite project.
-Why is it your favorite?
-Explain to me at a high-level how you did it.

 > What parts of tech are you excited about?
 Explain it to me at a high-level.

 ```